elastic/detection-rules/CLI.md

 EX: `DR_USER=joe`

+Using the environment variable `DR_BYPASS_NOTE_VALIDATION_AND_PARSE` will bypass the Detection Rules validation on the `note` field in toml files.

+Using the environment variable `DR_BYPASS_BBR_LOOKBACK_VALIDATION` will bypass the Detection Rules lookback and interval validation on the building block rules.

+Using the environment variable `DR_BYPASS_TAGS_VALIDATION` will bypass the Detection Rules Unit Tests on the `tags` field in toml files.

 ## Importing rules into the repo

 You can import rules into the repo using the `create-rule` or `import-rules-to-repo` commands.
 Both of these commands will